-Writing a stellar PA personal statement is difficult for many students, however, this statement is so important for distinguishing your application from all the others.
+Your PA personal statement is one of the most important .
+Writing a stellar PA personal statement is difficult for many students, however, this statement is vital for distinguishing your application from all the others and getting into the .
 A well-crafted, memorable statement is your golden ticket to a PA school interview, so in today's blog, you'll learn what to include in your PA personal statement, common mistakes to avoid and you'll even be able to review PA personal statement examples.

 During my kindergarten graduation, I walked on stage and gave my exit speech: “When I grow up, I want to be a teacher because it’s easy.”
 Reflecting back, I see the comedy in my naivety as every profession has its own unique challenges.
 I had no intention to pursue medicine, as I often had a sense of jealousy towards the field.
 Growing up, my mother was also attending school, first undergraduate then medical school.
 Exposed to the rigor and competition of higher education, she felt the need to share the importance of dedicating my time to education.
 While my classmates had work-free weekends, I spent my time completing extra homework, assigned by my mother.
 Initially, I misinterpreted her teachings as favoritism for studies over spending our days indulging in games.